What is data erasure?

 There are different options to choose from when it comes to deciding on the best way of erasing your data .

 A misconception believed by many businesses to be the only way they can physically erase all data on drives.
 By purchasing large mechanical shredders, it is possible to destroy the device along with all the data on it.
 The only positive of this method is that the data is not recoverable.
 However, it is both wasteful and expensive.
 By ripping the device apart, you will need to buy a completely new one.
-Not only is the shredder used to destroy the item expensive, but having to replace all used goods with brand new ones is also costly.
+Not only is the machine used to destroy the item expensive, but replacing used goods with brand new ones is also costly.
 By not being able to reuse the product, you are contributing to the amount of E-waste going to landfill.
 On top of this, it can be a dangerous process which can cause health and safety problems.

-Send to a specialist.
+Send to a specialist

 What is CESG?